apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 not just to do correctly, but also to keep correct over time.
 Even determining the _need_ for synchronization may be challenging.
 Worst of all, unsafe code does not guarantee failure at runtime.
-This code can often frequently seem to work, possibly requiring highly unusual conditions to exhibit the incorrect and unpredictable behavior characteristic of a data race.
+This code can often seem to work, possibly because highly unusual conditions are required to exhibit the incorrect and unpredictable behavior characteristic of a data race.

 More formally, a data race occurs when one thread accesses memory while the